OfficeDev/microsoft-teams-library-js/apps/typed-dependency-tester/README.md

 # Typed Dependency Tester

-The Typed Depndency Tester is a tool used to detect if types in `MicrosoftTeams.d.ts` are importing types from other modules and giving them an implicit `any` resolution
+The Typed Dependency Tester is a tool used to detect if types in `MicrosoftTeams.d.ts` are importing types from other modules and giving them an implicit `any` resolution

 ## Getting Started